SpiderIlk/Anti-plagiarism_for_tinkoff-ML/README.md

 3. ```scores.txt```
 4. some folders with programs to compare

 input.txt is a file with pairs of paths to compared files.   scores.txt is a file in which similarity scores will be written.
-In an example lower I'll use folders: files, plagiat1 and plagiat2.
+In an example below I'll use folders: files, plagiat1 and plagiat2.
 You can find them in this repository.
 The anti-plagiarism can be launched using the Command line.

 Launch example:
    ```sh